han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 > Software should be designed for ease of reading, not ease of writing

-The reader is like your user, the reader is always right.
-If the reader cannot understand the code, it is not his fault, it is because the code is not obvious enough.
+The reader is like the user, the reader is always right.
+If the reader cannot understand the code, it is not his/her fault, it is because the code is not obvious enough.

-Reviewing your own PR is a great way to take the reader's lens.
+Reviewing our own PR is a great way to take the reader's perspective.

 The reader does not only mean other people.
-After you've written the code, you yourself become the reader.
+After we've written the code, we become the reader.
 We will eventually forget the context of when the code was written.

 The code is written only once and that is it.
 However, it will be read over and over again for the entire lifetime of the codebase.

 It will take a higher initial investment to make the code easier to read, but it will pay out dividends throughout the lifetime of the codebase.
-If this code is for a hackathon or proof of concept, it does not matter so much, but for a long term codebase it becomes essential.
+If this code is for a hackathon or proof of concept, it does not matter so much, but for a long term codebase we need to be more conscious of such investment.

 # Conclusion

-This book has given me useful guidelines and fundamentals on how to think about complexity.
-It has also shared many techniques and things to look out for which can reduce complexity.
+I like this book for the topic of why software becomes more complex and what we can do about it.
+It does not only share the theory but the book is filled with examples and references so that a lot of it feels practical.

+Many of these concepts are not entirely new for an experienced software engineer, but I could have never written these concepts down and explain them so explicitly as the author.
+By writing these down, it lets us become more concious about them when we're writing software.

+By mastering the complexity of software, I hope to be able to create more ambitious hight quality products that can stand the test of time.

-If you found those concepts interesting, definitively do go read the entire book, and try to put those concepts in real life.
+If you found those concepts interesting, definitively do go read the actual book, and try put those learnings when designing and writing software.